Defendant in Tupac Shakur killing loses defense lawyer ahead of arraignment on murder charge | News Channel 3-12

 Scott Coffee, a deputy Clark County public defender, said attorneys there were reviewing Davis’ case to determine whether they can represent Davis or if they have a conflict such as having in the past represented other people involved in the case.

-Officials at a county special public defender’s office, an alternate possible roster of court-appointed attorneys, did not respond Wednesday to email inquiries about the Davis case.
-The judge also could name a defense attorney in private practice to represent Davis, at taxpayer expense.
+The judge also could name a defense attorney in private practice to represent Davis at taxpayer expense, or assign a special public defender from the county, an alternate roster of possible court-appointed attorneys.

+“We’re just not sure at this point how this will play out and who will end up representing him,” said Jordan Savage, assistant special public defender.

-Edi Faal, Davis’ longtime personal lawyer in Los Angeles, did not respond to telephone and email messages about Goodman’s comments.
-He told AP after Davis’ first court appearance on Oct.
+Edi Faal, Davis’ longtime personal lawyer in Los Angeles, said Wednesday he expected that a special public defender would be named to represent Davis.
+Faal told AP after Davis’ first court appearance on Oct.
 4 that he was helping Davis find a defense attorney in Nevada, and he confirmed Goodman’s involvement two weeks ago.

 Davis, 60, is originally from Compton, California.
 He was arrested Sept.
 29 outside his home in suburban Las Vegas, the same day an indictment was filed accusing him of orchestrating the car-to-car shooting that killed Shakur and wounded rap music mogul Marion “Suge” Knight.
 Davis is expected to plead not guilty to a murder charge that could put him in prison for the rest of his life.